-Mr. Fabella's consumer litigation practice focuses on claims, lawsuits and class actions brought against his clients by consumers.
-These matters run the gamut and include alleged predatory lending, wrongful foreclosure and violations of Fair Credit Reporting Act (FCRA), Telephone Consumer Protection Act (TCPA), the Fair Debt Collection Practices Act (FDCPA), Truth in Lending Act (TILA), Real Estate Settlement Practices Act (RESPA) and the related state consumer protection statutes.
-Mr. Fabella also counsels and assists his clients concerning inquiries and complaints filed with state attorney generals and the Consumer Financial Protection Bureau (CFPB).
+Justin represents and advises his clients in claims of malpractice, unsuitability, misrepresentation, negligent supervision, predatory lending, wrongful foreclosure and violations of Fair Credit Reporting Act (FCRA), Telephone Consumer Protection Act (TCPA), the Fair Debt Collection Practices Act (FDCPA), Truth in Lending Act (TILA), Real Estate Settlement Practices Act (RESPA), SEC Rule 10b-5 and the related state consumer protection statutes.
+Justin also administers a risk management hotline for insurance agents and counsels and assists his clients concerning inquiries and complaints filed with state attorney generals and the Consumer Financial Protection Bureau (CFPB).

-Regarding his labor and employment practice, Mr. Fabella represents management in discrimination, wage act and traditional labor cases.
+Regarding his labor and employment practice, Justin represents employers in discrimination, wage act, wrongful termination and non-competition matters.
 He frequently defends his clients against charges filed with administrative agencies including the Massachusetts Commission Against Discrimination (MCAD), Equal Employment Opportunity Commission (EEOC) and National Labor Relations Board (NLRB).

-Prior to his legal career, Mr. Fabella was an operations coordinator at Aftermarket Technology Corporation, which manufactured and distributed aftermarket drive train products.
+Prior to his legal career, Justin was an operations coordinator at Aftermarket Technology Corporation, which manufactured and distributed aftermarket drive train products.

 Mortgage Bankers Association

 - Defense Research Institute